Madhumathi-2009/Dhanus_Kitchen/README.md

 3. Develop and test the feature.
 4. Create a Pull Request.
 5. Review the changes.
-6. Merge the feature into the main branch.
+6. Merge the changes into the main branch.

 ### Example Branches